ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the transport protocol before Connection establishment that will then be reliably transferred to the other side before or during Connection establishment.
-This Message can potentially be received multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint).
+This Message can potentially be received multiple times (i.e., multiple copies of the Message data may be passed to the Remote Endpoint).
 See also {{msg-safelyreplayable}}.

 ### Multistream Connections in Group {#prop-multistream}